petyaracz/RaczBecknerHayPierrehumbert2019/README.md

 - disc: disc transcription
 - word: orthographic transcription
 - subject: subject ID
-- regular: is response regular (as opposed to irregular)
+- regular: is subject response to verb prompt regular (as opposed to irregular)
-- yOB: year of birth of subject
+- yearOfBirth: year of birth of subject
 - sex: sex of subject, self-identified (male/female/other or refuse to answer)
 - vocab.av: subjects were given a vocabulary test based on (https://doi.org/10.1515/labphon.2010.018). this is the average score of the subject across the items
 - baseline_gcm_features: Generalised Context Model (GCM) fit on celex, using segmental similarity, calculated across features (see appendix in paper)